-As of year-end 2019, the Canton of Vaud held a 67.0% stake in the bank.
+As of 30 June 2020, the Canton of Vaud held a 67.0% stake in the bank.
 Unlike most Swiss cantonal banks, BCV does not benefit from an explicit guarantee of the canton.

 For more information, please see BCV's most recent Issuer Profile and our Swiss Banking System Profile.